Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L2 - Heuristic Search Methods & Hill Climbing.md

 ##### Neighbourhoods
 ###### Neighbourhoods
 ![[Pasted image 20230208104315.png]]
+- The move operator is an operator which will limit the scope of a search to certain bounds based on x
 ###### Example Neighbourhood for Binary Representation
 ![[Pasted image 20230208104329.png]]
+- Bitflip
+- Hamming distance is the number of bits which differ
+	- e.g. in HD(011,010) there is only 1 differing bit
+	- e.g. in HD(0101,0010) there are 3 differing bits
+- Neighbourhood size is the size of the string as that's how many bits can be flipped
+- This operator only flips one bit at a time
+- We would have a larger hamming distance if the operator flipped more than one bit
 ###### Example Neighbourhood for Integer/Value Representation
 ![[Pasted image 20230208104339.png]]
+- For each variable we are assigning a value
+- If we referred back to the layers problem, we would have n layers and assign k as the number of different kinds of layers
+- (k-1)n represents how we have n layers, and we have k different types of layers.
+- so say we had copper, silver and gold layers, and we have 6 layers total
+	- The neighbourhood size would be (3-1)x6 = 12 neighbouring solutions
 ###### Example Neighbourhood for Permutation Representation
 ![[Pasted image 20230208104349.png]]
+- The pairwise operator only changes adjacent bits, hence we only have n-1 size
+- The Insertion operator broadens the number of ways we can swap bits, hence the large size covering the whole set; n(n-1)
 ![[Pasted image 20230208104356.png]]

 ##### Hill Climbing Algorithms